banach-space/zz-cci/README.md

     Add Optional() to the cheat sheet doc.
 ```
 Although any updates to Google Test are highly unlikely to break the build,
-please use the revision when debugging.
+please use the above revision when debugging.

 ## Status
 Chapters 1-5 are now complete.
 The remaining chapters contain more generic